 I would literally type in yellow watch...I’d start with that and then underneath they have related searches, so here they’ve got yellow watch Casio and I’d maybe think oh yeah that’s what I want, or they’ve got yellow Ice watch, so initially I’d probably start it off quite simple and it’s only when I start seeing things...initially I’d say I’m looking at the watch um, and then say I like this Casio watch I’d think, hmm 3.89 I wonder if I can get that better.
 So then I’d go back up to the top because they’ve given me the idea of a Casio, so then I’d go yellow watch Casio.
 And then it’s not a case of looking at the watch it’s a case of looking at which I’d get the best value for...so you can sort it out by however you want, it automatically goes to best match, but if I wanted the lowest price first, either price and packaging or just price alone, I can do that.

-However, the key words which eBay provide to attempt to reduce the skills needed to locate a certain good were felt by Hannah to hinder her search process.
-Her wealth of knowledge about the goods she searched meant she was usually in a position to not require guidance from eBay and tailor her searches relatively scrupulously.
+However, the key words which eBay provide to attempt to reduce the skills needed to locate a certain good were felt by Hannah to hinder her search process., how?
+Explain Her wealth of knowledge about the goods she searched meant she was usually in a position to not require guidance from eBay and tailor her searches relatively scrupulously is this supported by your quote?, give specific examples of this then..
 However, the limited knowledge of other eBayers’ common within their listings often made her search process more difficult, as eBay was presenting her with items which were not accurately represented.

 I tend to use a variety of different key word searches.
 It’s amazing if you type in ‘vintage something something’ that will bring up different things to ‘retro duh duh duh’ because it just depends what people have listed their item under...People generally quite often don’t know what they’re selling, so they’ll guess at a period, or like, they say its art deco and it’s not.
 Or they say it’s 80s and its 70s...I quite often search around a period if I’m looking for a certain date as well...that’s where the vintage and retro thing comes in...sometimes people will put, will list like, a whole range of different periods and styles because they know people will do a search for say, art deco, because that’s quite a popular search and then, um, it means that their thing comes up even though it’s not, to get people looking at it...that can be quite frustrating if people list lots of different stuff if they don’t know.

-Her description of peoples listing techniques as a method of attaining more item views demonstrates that through the functions eBay provides, the need for prior knowledge of a good is not as vital as knowledge of the eBay search process.
+Her description of people’s listing techniques as a method of attaining more item views demonstrates that through the functions eBay provides, the need for prior knowledge of a good is not as vital as knowledge of the eBay search process.
+Isn’t she demonstrating skill and knowledge here, she is better able to determine what the stuff is, despite its poor categorisation by fellow eBay users.
 Through know-how of how items come up in a search, a seller can achieve more views by omitting accurate knowledge, and it could in fact be detrimental if through its inclusion, their presence in a search were to be restricted.